bitqap/info/source/index.html.md

 Core block calculation app developed by [BASH](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) language, and network interface developed on [python3](https://www.python.org/).
 BITQAP network uses Peer to Peer concept using [WebSocket](https://en.wikipedia.org/wiki/WebSocket ) protocol.

-We have language bindings in Shell, Python You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We have language bindings in Shell, Python.
+You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Topology